In this article, we will share with you how to study and pass the EXIN Privacy and Data Protection based on the EU GDPR.

 I am so happy and grateful now that I passed the EXIN Privacy and Data Protection foundation exam.
 I figured that I would share my experience in this article to help you prepare and tackle this exam successfully.

-In this exam, I got 40 questions, and the total time for this exam is only 60 minutes.
+I got 40 questions in this exam, and the total time for this exam was only 60 minutes.
 You have around 1.5 minutes per question to answer, otherwise, you will run out of time so be careful.
 The exam is tough!

-To pass this exam, you need to answer 26 questions correctly which reflect 65% mark.
+To pass this exam, you need to answer 26 questions correctly which reflects a 65% mark.
 The questions do pretty much match the list of skills measured below.

 Exam Target Audience

 EXIN Privacy and Data Protection Foundation is a certification that validates a professional’s knowledge about organizing the protection of personal data, and the EU rules and regulations regarding data protection.
 This regulation affects every organization that processes EU personal data including Switzerland.

 The examination for EXIN Privacy and Data Protection Foundation is intended for all employees who need to have an understanding of data protection and European legal requirements as defined in the GDPR.
 More specific the following roles could be interesting: Data Protection Officer, Privacy Officer, Legal Officer / Compliance Officer, Security Officer, and Business Continuity Manager.

 This exam measures your ability to accomplish the topics listed below based on the latest update from EXIN:

 Privacy and Data Protection Fundamentals & Regulation (44.5%)

 - Legitimate Grounds and Purpose Limitations